ragu-manjegowda/tqqq-200-sma/README.md

 - Only when: Current position is TQQQ
 - Action: Exit to CASH

-**Why Asymmetric Thresholds?**
+**Why Asymmetric Thresholds?
+(The 5/3 Strategy)**
+- **+5% Buy Threshold**: Waits for QQQ to be 5% above the 200-day SMA before entering
+  - Confirms strong upward momentum
-- The 5% buy threshold reduces false entries during choppy markets
+  - Reduces false entries during choppy/sideways markets
+  - Helps avoid getting whipsawed in volatile conditions
+- **-3% Sell Threshold**: Exits when QQQ drops to 3% below the 200-day SMA
-- The 3% sell threshold provides earlier exits during downturns
+  - Provides earlier protection during downturns
-- Creates a buffer zone to avoid frequent whipsaws
+  - Asymmetric (tighter than entry) to preserve gains
+  - Allows some wiggle room without exiting on minor dips
+- **Buffer Zone**: Creates an 8% gap between entry and exit thresholds
+  - Prevents frequent trading from market noise
+  - Reduces transaction costs and slippage
+  - Maintains position through normal market fluctuations

 ### What the Script Does
+1. Creates `data/` directory if it doesn't exist
-1. Checks cache for recent data (24-hour expiry)
+2. Checks cache for recent data (24-hour expiry)
-2. Fetches QQQ historical data from Yahoo Finance if needed
+3. Fetches QQQ historical data from Yahoo Finance if needed
-3. Calculates the 200-day Simple Moving Average
+4. Calculates the 200-day Simple Moving Average
-4. Generates interactive HTML chart with 5 years of data
+5. Generates interactive HTML chart with 5 years of data
-5. Displays ASCII chart in terminal for last 6 months
+6. Displays ASCII chart in terminal for last 6 months
-6. Compares current QQQ price against thresholds
+7. Compares current QQQ price against thresholds
-7. Generates BUY/SELL signals based on your current position
+8. Generates BUY/SELL signals based on your current position
-8. Logs all trades to `signals_log.csv`
+9. Logs all trades to `data/signals_log.csv`
-9. Maintains position state in `position_state.json`
+10. Maintains position state in `data/position_state.json`

 ## 🚀 Project Setup